Nozawa Onsen Japan - Everything you need to know for your next Ski holiday

 • Genki Burger

-Genki Burger is a relative new comer to Nozawa, casual and delicious and good if you are missing a taste from home.
-Messy, juicy burgers served with great fries, (their loaded fries are even better!) enjoy eating guilt free after a hard day of riding.
-Tasty veggie options are available too and their tofu burger is very good.
+Genki Burger is casual, messy, and oh-so-juicy - perfect if you’re craving a taste of home.
+Delicious burgers with great fries (the loaded fries are next-level) and tasty veggie options, including a standout tofu burger.
 Tricky to seat a group but you can call or order online.
 You’ll find Genki Burger off the main street near Hotel Hause St. Anton (Jam Factory & Café).
 Genki opens from 3pm.

 Cuisine: Burgers